-If you have a local installation of Python 3.6 or later, you can also download the notebooks and run these locally.
-My personal recommendation is to use the Anaconda distribution since it contains the Jupyter packages and many others needed for the Azure Sentinel notebooks.
+If you have a local installation of Python 3.8 or later, you can also download the notebooks and run these locally.
+Our recommendation is to use the Anaconda distribution since it contains the Jupyter packages and many others needed for the Microsoft Sentinel notebooks.

 When it comes to running one of the notebooks in against real data, you will need some preparatory steps.

 Permissions - in order to read any data, you will need to have at least LogAnalytics Reader role for your account.

 Configuring your Python Environment for the First Time

 You will need to carry out this procedure every time you start working in a fresh Python environment.